nimbix/jardoc/docs/apps_tutorial.md

 ## 4.2.
 On an existing application image

 Sometime, in order to debug an app image, and launch entry point manually to check what is failing, it is useful to temporary switch it to an interactive shell.
+This basically allows you to "enter" the image inside the running context, and debug interactively.

-There is no need to rebuild the image for that, we can live hack the AppDef inside Jarvice interface.
+There is no need to rebuild the image for that, we can live "hack" the AppDef inside Jarvice interface.

 Let’s take our hello world application.
 Click on its burger, and select **Edit**.

 ![app_interactive_shell_step_5](img/apps_tutorial/app_interactive_shell_step_5.png)

 Now, go into tab **APPDEFF** and copy all curent AppDef content from the text area.
-Edit this json into a text editor, and "hack" it this way:
+Edit this json into a text editor, and "hack" it this way (explanations follow):

 ```json
 {